 Testimony on Bone Health

 “Hi Maria, I have to tell you 6 years ago I was told I have osteopenia, the beginning stages of osteoporosis.
 I started using almond flour and added magnesium 6 months ago.
 Last week I had a bone density test and my results were astonishing!
-In fact the nurse was stunned.
-My hip area INCREASED 8.7% and my spine INCREASED 1.2%!
+In fact, the nurse was stunned.
+My hip area INCREASED 8.7% and my spine INCREASED by 1.2%!
 She told me most women lose 1% per year while going through menopause.
 Thank you Maria for all your knowledge.
 I just received your sweets cookbook and will be purchasing your slow cooker and one other to complete my collection!
 Love your blog and all the information!”

 VIACTIV CALCIUM CHEWS

 I am officially repulsed by advertising!
 I knew that there would be corn syrup in these “so-called” healthy calcium supplements, but TRANS-FAT!
 How ridiculous!
 AND I didn’t think that corn syrup would be the first ingredient…no wonder they taste so good.
 Sugar upsets the calcium/phosphorus ratio in the blood more than any other single factor.
 It also stresses the adrenal glands and upsets the hormone balance which affects calcium metabolism.

 INGREDIENTS: Corn Syrup, Calcium Carbonate, Sugar, Nonfat Milk, Butter, Partially Hydrogenated Vegetable Oil (soybean and cottonseed), Soy Lecithin, Natural & Artificial Flavor, Glyceryl Monostearate, Carrageenan, Sodium Citrate, Sodium Phosphate, Vitamin D3, Vitamin K1